 Recommended read: Pre-Suasion by Robert Cialdini.
 A deeper look at how the moment before a message determines whether it succeeds.

-Here’s something that surprises most people.
+Here is something that surprises most people.
 Sometimes the harder you push, the more people resist.
 Psychologists call this psychological reactance.
-It’s your brain’s automatic pushback when it senses your freedom is being threatened.
+It is your brain’s automatic pushback when it senses your freedom is being threatened.

 Researcher Jonah Berger studied this phenomenon closely.
 He found that heavy-handed persuasion often produces the exact opposite of the intended result.
 A boomerang effect.